 ALSO READRahul detained during march, slams Modi govt Modi govt showing signs of dictatorship, feeding communalism: Modi govt 'disruptionist', questions status quo: Union Min Democracy going through its darkest hours under Modi Govt: Rahul Gandhi Congress, JD(U) slam Modi government for banning news channel

+We were using Britain to go to the European Union which may or may not be possible now.
+It is important that talks should go well," Bajaj said.
 The Jamnalal Bajaj Awards were given to Mohan Hirabai Hirala for constructive work, BV Nimbkar for application of science and technology for rural development, Nannapaneni Manga Devi for welfare of women and children and to Sheikh Rached Ghannouchi of the Ennahdha Party of Tunisia, for promoting Gandhian values outside the country.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)